 In a report published last week, ScotiaMocatta’s analysts said that gold isn’t in a bear market and has instead been caught in a sell-off.
 According to Kitco, to truly enter a bear market, gold would have to fall below $1,100 an ounce, a far cry from current valuations.

 Despite an influx of concerning news from around the globe, gold still hasn’t capitalized on increased wariness by investors.
 This could change, said the bank, as the recent U.S. sanctions on Iran begin to take their toll.

 The first round of sanctions, which stem from the nation’s ongoing nuclear program, has targeted Iran’s currency, metals trade and the automotive sector.
 In a post on Twitter, President Trump asserted that November’s follow-up will be even harsher.

 ScotiaMocatta’s analysts believe that Iran could begin accepting gold as a means of payment for its oil exports in order to avoid rial-denominated sanctions, which could potentially boost the metal’s price.
 The White House’s goal to restrict the nation’s oil exports globally could destabilize the oil market and lead to a pick-up in safe-haven demand across the board.

 “If oil exports fall oil prices could be lifted, thereby adding to inflationary pressures just as US tariffs against other trading partners could also be inflationary.
-Likewise, the whole US trade war, combined with possibly sharply higher oil prices, could lead to more fall-out in other financial markets, prompting a pick-up in risk-off and more demand for safe-havens,” said the report.pension, pension crisis, turkey
+Likewise, the whole US trade war, combined with possibly sharply higher oil prices, could lead to more fall-out in other financial markets, prompting a pick-up in risk-off and more demand for safe-havens,” said the report.Featured, pension, pension crisis, turkey